soicho/soicho.github.io/_posts/2019-11-10-why-I-started-blogging.markdown

 As time goes by, I slowly but perfectly understand the concepts I learned, and I realized that way of studying was fit for me and very effective and successful in a long term in my life.

 Hum Hum.
-Preliminary was long, like me. (right, I need to explain why I am writing this post!! )
+Introduction was long.(right, I need to explain why I am writing this post!! )